John Crichton, 4th Earl Erne: Personal life

-On 31 October 1914, his eldest son Henry, a Major (Brevet Lt.-Col.) in the Royal Horse Guards, was killed in action, aged 42, during the Great War, and was is buried at Zantvoorde British Cemetery in Flanders.
-Only a month later, Lord Erne died on 2 December 1914, aged 75, and was succeeded in his titles by his seven-year-old grandson John, his eldest son having predeceased him.
+On 30 October 1914, Lord Erne's sons-in-law, Gerald Ward and Lord Hugh Grosvenor, were both killed in action, serving with the 1st Life Guards during the First Battle of Ypres at Zandvoorde.
+The next day, 31 October 1914, his eldest son Henry, a Major (Brevet Lt.-Col.) in the Royal Horse Guards, was also killed in action, aged 42, and was buried at Zantvoorde British Cemetery in Flanders.
+Only a month later, Lord Erne himself died on 2 December 1914, aged 75, and was succeeded in his titles by his seven-year-old grandson John, his eldest son having predeceased him.

 Descendants

-His grandson, and heir, John Crichton, 5th Earl Erne was also killed in action, with the 5th Earl's death occurring on 23 May 1940 during the Second World War.
-He was also a grandfather of Lady Mary Kathleen Crichton, Mistress of the Robes to Queen Elizabeth The Queen Mother, who married James Hamilton, 4th Duke of Abercorn in 1928.
+His grandson, and heir, John Crichton, 5th Earl Erne, was also killed in action, with the 5th Earl's death occurring on 23 May 1940 during the Second World War.

+He was a grandfather of Lady Mary Kathleen Crichton, Mistress of the Robes to Queen Elizabeth The Queen Mother, who married James Hamilton, 4th Duke of Abercorn, in 1928.

 Through his daughter, Lady Mabel, he was a grandfather of Gerald and Robert, the 4th and 5th Dukes of Westminster.